15th November 2018

 And it’s not just trainers who can act as coaches.
 Research by Manchester Inc. revealed that companies that provide coaching to their executives showed improvements in productivity, quality, organisational strength, customer service, and shareholder value, as well as an average return on investment (ROI) of almost six times the cost of the coaching.

 We already explored in a previous blog post the value of measurement to inform your curriculum and prove results.
-Analytics tools allow you to identify the content and resources that learners are engaging with the most, what times they are most accessed and on which devices.
+Data analytics tools allow you to identify the content and resources that learners are engaging with the most, what times they are most accessed and on which devices.
 This is the content that can help you align your curriculum with the needs of both the business and the learners.
-Put simply, technology is your enabler when it comes to mapping your curriculum and measuring the business impact of your strategy.
+Put simply, technology is your enabler when it comes to using learning analytics to map your curriculum and measuring the business impact of your strategy.

 And the proof is in the numbers; in a report by CIPD, it was revealed that in high-performing organisations, L&D departments know how to work together with the business to increase the impact of learning interventions.
 In fact, 79% draw on business expertise in their organisation to support learning (e.g. marketing, data analytic experts) and a whopping 85% use the information to regularly review their programmes and check that they support and enhance the organisational goal.